samueljamesbader/PyNitride/README.md

     cd PyNitride
     python setup.py build_ext -i

-Make sure this directory is on your Python path, and you should be good to go.
+Make sure this directory is on your Python path (eg by running `python setup.py develop`), and you should be good to go.